rmccrear/lv-3-may-2024/week-6/assignment-1.md

 - **Goal**: Set up your server to send an email when an API endpoint is hit, using Resend.
 - **Steps**:
+  0. Create a NEW Next.js project with your terminal and sync it to github.
+You may call it "capstone" if you wish to use this repo to get started on you capstone project.
   1. Create an endpoint in your `/api` folder called `send-email.js`.
   2. The endpoint should return a JSON object with a message that says "Email sent!" or "Error sending email!" based on a variable called `success`.
      - **Testing**: Test this endpoint by sending a request (e.g., using Postman or CURL) and verify that the correct JSON message is returned based on the success or failure of the email sending process.